redsanket/spark/external/spark/guide/spark_on_yarn.rst

 .. _soy_remotegridaccess:

-Access data on remote grids
+Access Data on Remote Grids
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are accessing data note on the grid you are running on you have to specify the remote grids in ``spark.yarn.access.namenodes`` for Spark 2.1, for Spark 2.2 and 2.3 use ``spark.yarn.access.hadoopFileSystems``.
+If you are accessing data note on the grid you are running on you have to specify the remote grids in ``spark.yarn.access.hadoopFileSystems``.
 This includes accessing both through hdfs and webhdfs.

 For example if I'm running on AR and want to access data on KR